Explainer-How safe is it to switch and space COVID-19 vaccine doses?

 “There’s just no data,” said Ian Jones, a professor of virology at Britain’s Reading University.

 The British Society of Immunology said in a statement on Monday that delaying a second dose by eight weeks “would be unlikely to have a negative effect on the overall immune response”.
-It added that it would not expect any extra safety risks from the delay beyond the potential increased risk of disease during the interim between doses.
+It added that it would not expect any extra safety risks from the delay beyond the potential increased risk of contracting the disease during the gap between doses.

 Some scientists also said that while there was no evidence to support the strategy of mixing vaccine doses from different manufacturers - a method known as heterologous prime-boost - evidence from other vaccines provided some reassurance.